MartaFatto/Geospatial-data-science-Airbnb/README.md

 # Geospatial data science – Antwerp Airbnb analysis

 ## Overview
+This is a project I carried out for the exam of "Geospatial analysis and representation for data science", which is part of my Master programme in Data Science.
+The work consists of geospatial analyses on Airbnb data about a chosen city (Antwerp in Belgium, in my case).
+To be more specific, the project offers:
+* Analysis and visual representation of neighbourhoods population data
+* Identification of the top 5 neighbourhoods for Airbnb price and number
+* Tourist activities by neighbourhood
+* Retrieval of the 3 closest Airbnbs with respect to one of the most popular museums of the city (street network analysis)
+* Services around the Airbnbs identified in the previous point
+* Analysis of the spatial autocorrelation of Airbnbs' prices
+* Visualization of the results with static and web maps

 ## Data
+The data used during the analysis comes from different sources.
+Data about the neighbourhoods of Antwerp, its population density and its museums are geojson files retrieved from the (city data portal)[https://portaal-stadantwerpen.opendata.arcgis.com/].
+Additional data about the population come from an .xlsx file downloaded from the database of the city2.
+“Inside Airbnb”3 offers data about all the Airbnb of Antwerp and, in particular, I used the listings.csv file.
+From export.hotosm.org I created and extracted the .pbf bounding box of Antwerp4 in order to retrieve data about the tourist activities and other services of the city from Openstreetmap.
+Finally, for the analysis of the spatial autocorrelation of price I created a .shp file with data about the neighbourhoods of the city and its Airbnb price coming from the previous analyses.

 ## Requirements
 The Code is written in Python 3.8.5 and in R 4.0.3.